-- The Journalism major has a strong emphasis on practical learning, with students producing content for different media platforms and outlets, and courses in third year offering professional internships.
+- A strong emphasis on practical learning with content creation for various different media platforms and outlets.

 Find out more about what you can do with a degree from UC.